Vote In Honor of a Veteran

 This is how the program works…

-All veterans, a family member or friend of a veteran are encouraged to complete a short biography on the Veteran Biography Form and submit a photograph, preferably in uniform, to the Supervisor of Elections Office, or mail to: Supervisor of Elections, 304 NW 2nd St, Room 144, Okeechobee, FL 34972.
-You may also email the completed form and photograph to firstname.lastname@example.org.
-As needed the photographs will be scanned and returned as soon as possible.
-Biography forms may also be submitted on behalf of an active service member, a discharged veteran, a KIA, MIA, POW or a deceased veteran.
-Please feel free to make copies of the Veteran Biography Form and distribute them as you wish.
+Any veteran, family member or friend of a veteran is encouraged to stop by the Supervisor of Elections Office at 304 NW 2nd St., Room 144, to complete a short biography and submit with a photograph (preferably in uniform).
+Photographs will be scanned and returned as soon as possible.
+Biography forms may be submitted on behalf of an active service member, a discharged veteran, a KIA, MIA, POW or a deceased veteran.

 There has been a wall in the Supervisor of Elections Office designated as what will be known as the “Wall of Honor”, and each veteran's photograph that is submitted to the program will be posted on that wall.
 The veteran biography forms will be kept in a notebook inside the elections office for citizens to view.
 Please stop by and browse the Veterans on the Wall of Honor.